markusbohl/fluent-ts-validator/README.md

 # fluent-ts-validator

-A small validation library written in TypeScript which uses a fluent API and lambda expressions to build validation rules.
+A validation library written in TypeScript which uses a fluent API and lambda expressions to build validation rules.
 It is inspired by the [FluentValidation](https://github.com/JeremySkinner/FluentValidation) library for .NET written by Jeremy Skinner.

 Instead of implementing an awful lot of validation logic within this project again this library